Comparisons12 min read

 • You need responsive support and don't want to dig through documentation at 3pm when something breaks

-It's also worth mentioning — Pipedrive's AI Sales Assistant is genuinely useful from day one, suggesting which deals to prioritize without requiring you to configure anything fancy.
-Most AI CRM features feel like marketing fluff; this one actually changes daily behavior for sales reps.
+One thing worth noting — Pipedrive's AI Sales Assistant is genuinely useful from day one, suggesting which deals to prioritize without requiring fancy configuration.
+Most AI CRM features feel like marketing fluff; this one actually changes how reps work day-to-day.

 Who Should Choose Zoho CRM?